Share This

 When you fill out the FAFSA, you can list up to twenty colleges.
 These include schools to which you might apply.
 The FAFSA website provides the school codes here.

 Important Note: Some states require you to list an in-state college to qualify for state aid.
-In a few states, you actually need to put the in-state college as the first school on your list to qualify for state funds.
+In a few states, you need to put the in-state college as the first school on your list to qualify for state funds.

 Here’s the full state-by-state rundown of whether your listed college order matters.